CAFDataProcessing/data-processing-service/docs/pages/en-us/Architecture.md

 ## Workflow Worker

-This worker determines the next action for a task, sending the relevant data to the processing worker associated with the action, recording the processing result and then repeating the cycle.
-This worker relies on the workflow database.
+This worker retrieves a specified workflow and creates a JavaScript representation of the workflow.
+Documents passed to the worker can be evaluated against this script to determine the first action in the workflow that should be executed against it.
+This execution will set the queue that the document should be sent to for the action to be executed.
+This script can then be used by subsequent workers to repeat this evaluation and send the task to the next action until the workflow is fully executed.
+This worker should be the first stop for any task to be evaluated against a workflow.

-The input task sent to this worker specifies a workflow created with the Data Processing API and a document, which may specify some existing metadata and a file location in CAF Storage.
-The worker retrieves that workflow from the shared database, then evaluates each action on the rules of the workflow.
-If the data passed on the task meets the criteria set for an action, then that Action is executed.
-Results from this action are added as fields to the document being processed and are available for subsequent processing actions.
+The input task sent to this worker specifies the ID of a workflow created with the Data Processing API and a document, which may specify some existing metadata and a file location in storage.
+The worker retrieves that workflow using the Data Processing API, generates a JavaScript representation of the workflow, adds this as a script that should be executed on the task (and also passed when the task is output from the worker) and then executes that script to determine the first action (and thus queue) for the task.

+In the workflow script if the data passed on the task meets the criteria set for an action, then that Action is executed, which usually involves directing the task message to the input queue of a processing worker tied to the action.
+The document will then be processed by that worker, and then re-evaluated against the workflow script passed on the task with any fields added during processing now able to influence the action criteria evaluation.
-*  Given a task where the only data originally passed is a storage reference to the file in CAF Storage, a text extract action  extracts the content and metadata of the file, recording them as fields on the current version of the task.
+*  e.g. Given a task where the only data originally passed is a storage reference to the file in storage, a text extract action  extracts the content and metadata of the file, recording them as fields on the current version of the task.
 From that point, any processing occurring may rely on that extracted metadata or content, for example, conditions based on expected field values, redaction of text from the content.

-The worker applies the result returned to the data that was passed in, building up the data as it is evaluated against each action.
-At the end of a workflow, it either returns a list of all actions that were matched in a workflow or outputs the built-up data representing the processed document to a queue for usage by another application.

-### Handlers and Converters

-Handlers and converters are plugins that can be passed to a workflow worker during deployment.
-They describe how to send tasks and handle output to/from processing workers.

-Handlers let you send a task to another type of worker from the workflow worker.
-They specify how to build up the task expected by the recipient worker:

-* An action type uses its internal_name to indicate the plugin that should build the task.
-Its definition describes properties available to actions that can influence the properties that will be set on a task.
-  * For example, the text extract action type definition specifies a property called depth, which may be set on created actions under settings.
-When set on an action, this value then sets the depth property on the task sent to the extraction worker.
-* The handler also extracts relevant data from the current document that is required by the processing worker.
-  * For example, when sending a message to the extraction worker, the handler sets the source data reference to the location of the file in CAF Storage so it may be retrieved for processing.

-The workflow worker then takes the task built by the handler and sends it to the input queue of the appropriate processing worker.

-Converters provide the ability to take result messages from processing workers and record the relevant result information as fields on the document moving through the workflow.

-* For example, the result from extraction worker outputs to the input queue of the workflow worker.
-The workflow worker recognizes the message as coming from extraction worker, inspects the result message for values that can be added to the document metadata and then proceeds to the next action in the workflow.

-The state of a task as it moves through a workflow is maintained on the message passed between queues so that any workflow worker picking the task from an input queue can resume processing at the correct position.

 ## Workflow Database

 Information about workflows, rules, actions and action types is stored in the workflow database.
 The database is included in the databases service launched by the data-processing compose file.
-This service can also be used to install the database to an external PostgreSQL instance, as documented [here](https://github.com/CAFDataProcessing/data-processing-service/tree/develop/utils/data-processing-databases-container#install-workflow-database).
+This service can also be used to install the database to an external PostgreSQL instance, as documented [here](https://github.com/CAFDataProcessing/data-processing-service-utils/tree/develop/data-processing-databases-container#install-workflow-database).

-This database is used by the Data Processing API (via the policy API that it communicates with) and the workflow worker.
-The API allows creation of the objects and the workflow worker then accesses them when processing tasks.
+This database is used by the Data Processing API (via the policy API that it communicates with).
+The API allows creation and retrieval of the workflow objects.

 ## Processing Workers

-Process workers are sent tasks by the workflow worker.
-They perform some processing against those tasks.
+Processing workers are sent tasks to perform some processing against.
 Each processing worker is intended to have a particular processing purpose in line with the micro-service principle.
-They return their completed tasks to the workflow worker, which records information about the result on the item processed.
+When they have finished processing they then evaluate the current state of the document against the workflow script that was passed to them and determine the next action to execute on the document.
+Then they send the document to the queue of the processing worker that can perform that action.

 ## Boilerplate Worker